FireMidge/value-objects/README_dev.md

 To run the unit tests:
 `docker-compose run lib vendor/bin/phpunit`

-To create a code coverage report:
+To create a code coverage report in HTML style:
 `docker-compose run lib vendor/bin/phpunit --coverage-html ./coverage-report`

+To create a quick code coverage overview in the CLI:
+`docker-compose run lib vendor/bin/phpunit --coverage-text`

 #### Run a specific test